pomerium/pomerium/docs/reference/readme.md

 - Type: `string`
 - Required, depending on provider (Do not use with Google).

 Provider URL is the base path to an identity provider's [OpenID connect discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html).
-For example, google's URL would be `https://accounts.google.com` for [their discover document](https://accounts.google.com/.well-known/openid-configuration).
+An example Azure URL would be `https://login.microsoftonline.com/common/v2.0` for [their discover document](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration).

 "Base path" is defined as the section of the URL to the discovery document up to (but not including) `/.well-known/openid-configuration`.